-I welcome your interest in the University of Hull and am delighted that you are considering applying for the post of Professor and Head of the School of Histories, Languages and Cultures in the Faculty of Arts, Cultures and Education at what is an exciting time for the University of Hull.
+I welcome your interest in the University of Hull and am delighted that you are considering applying for the post of Professor and Head of the School of Arts in the Faculty of Arts, Cultures and Education at what is an exciting time for the University of Hull, and particularly for science offer.

-The University's vision emphasises the pursuit of excellence.
-Our plans are bold, ambitious and investment driven.
-They build on a proud heritage of academic achievement over almost 90 years, while clearly positioning Hull as a forward-looking and engaged university that contributes proactively towards creating and shaping a better future through its passion for advancing knowledge, education and empowering people.
-We pursue our academic endeavours in the international arena, while at the same time being strongly positioned as an anchor institution in our local and regional communities.
-A key objective is to enhance the University's stature and reputation as it navigates the fast-changing challenges of the higher education landscape.
+The University of Hull's vision emphasises the pursuit of excellence.
+Our plans are bold, ambitious and investment-driven.
+They build on a proud heritage of academic achievement over almost ninety years, whilst clearly positioning the University of Hull as a forward-looking and engaged university that contributes proactively towards creating and shaping a better future through its passion for advancing knowledge, education and empowering people.
+We pursue our academic endeavours in the international arena, whilst at the same time being strongly positioned as an anchor institution in our local and regional communities.
+A key objective is to enhance the University's stature and reputation, as it navigates the fast changing challenges of the higher education landscape.

 The University of Hull is in the midst of a period of significant renewal across the institution, aimed at bringing about transformative change in performance.
-Strategic Plan (2016-2020) articulates our long-term vision, our strategic intent and our priorities for the period to 2020.
+Strategic Plan (2016-2020) articulates our long-term vison, our strategic intent and our priorities for the period to 2020.
 We shall attain these through significant investment - investment in our people and student experience, our academic endeavours, our infrastructure and our ambitions and capacity to grow.

-The School of Histories, Languages and Cultures in the Faculty of Arts, Cultures and Education will be established on 1 August 2016 as part of a restructuring of the faculty.
-The composition of the school emphasises not only the disciplinary strengths within it but also the interdisciplinary advantages that will benefit by their intersections.
+The School of Arts in the Faculty of Arts, Cultures and Education will be established on 1 August 2016, as part of a restructuring of the faculty.
+The composition of the school emphasises not only the disciplinary strengths in the school, but also the interdisciplinary advantages that will benefit by their intersections.

 We are on the cusp of great opportunities in arts, particularly with Hull being the UK City of Culture in 2017.
 We now need the right person to take this exciting venture forward.
-The Head of the School of Histories, Languages and Cultures will be a visionary and inspirational leader who will play a key role in helping us to achieve our strategic objectives.
-He or she will build and enhance the University's offer in the histories, languages and cultures to fulfil our ambition of significantly growing these areas in Hull.
+The Head of the School of Arts will be a visionary and inspirational leader who will play a key role in helping us to achieve our strategic objectives.
+He/she will build and enhance the University's offer in the arts to fulfil our ambition of significantly growing these areas in Hull.